 Having a GM such as a Jerry Rushin offered "many" things.
 His many years of experience, understanding of the needs of the community and most of all, how his stations can get the message through the speakers helped us so much.
 We will just have to see how things develop with our new GM.
 I'm prepared to continue to win

 10) As you look back over your career ... any regrets?
 Missed opportunities?

-What would people who think they know you be surprised to find out about Derrick Baker?
+What would people who think they know Derrick Baker be surprised to know about you?